eduardvintila/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 We won't go into too much detail, this will be handled more thoroughly in session 02: Behind the Scenes.

 The manual approach is more complicated (albeit giving you potentially more control) than kraft.
-For most of the use cases (development, testing, evaluating, using) of Unikraft, we recommend you use kraft.
+For most of the use cases (development, testing, evaluating, using) of Unikraft, we recommend you to use kraft.
+However, when you want to have more precise control over the configuration, building and running an unikernel, the manual approach can be very useful.

 We will go through the same steps as above: